Gianzanti/robofei_mestrado/README.md

 - step_007: reward to stay on foot

-- step_008: reward to minimize efforts
+- step_008: reward to minimize efforts (loading best model from previous run)

+- step_009: reward to walk forward  (loading best model from previous run)